From Bees to Bikes to Eco-Reps

-CSE employs interns every semester and summer to support sustainability initiatives.
+CSE employs student interns (year-round) to support sustainability initiatives and develop creative projects.
 We also have volunteer opportunities.

-Students educate their peers about sustainable living practices in Dickinson's residence halls.
+Students, faculty & staff educate their peers about sustainable living practices at Dickinson.

 The Handlebar is a community space that brings together students, staff and faculty to promote biking by teaching each other to maintain, fix and rebuild bikes.

-Faculty work together in the annual Valley & Ridge study group to share and develop ideas for teaching sustainability in new and revised courses across the Dickinson College curriculum.
+An annual faculty study group to share and develop ideas for teaching sustainability in new and revised courses across the Dickinson College curriculum.

 Sustainability Education Fund (SEF):

 Small grants are available to faculty members for teaching, professional development and student-faculty research projects.

 An association of people, non-profit organizations, businesses and local governments working together to improve the quality of life for all people in the communities of the Greater Carlisle Area by advancing social, economic and environmental sustainability.

 Cooling the Curriculum - a Campaign for Climate Change Education at Liberal Arts Colleges, is a NASA funded project that is increasing capacity for interdisciplinary teaching about climate change at Dickinson and other colleges.